chubbymaggie/fast/doc/options.md

      -l      Process log pairs from cross-language repositories.

      -L      Differentiate on the slices.

+     -n <list> Normalise the protobuf representation according to the listed instructions;

      -p      Position (line, column) is added to source code elements.